podops/podops.legacy/README.md

 $ po help
 ```

-### Create a user
+### Register and get the API key

 ```shell
 $ po login your_email_address
 ```

+Podops will send you an email with a confirmation code.
+Use this confirmation code and exchange it for your API access key.
+The access code is `valid for 15min` and can only be used once.
+In case you missed this time-window, start over with the login command.

-If you login for the first time, Podops will send you an email to verify your Email-Address.
+**Note:** If you login for the first time, Podops will send you an email to verify your Email-Address first.
 Confirm by following the link in the Email.
-The link is valid for 15min.
+The link is `valid for 15min`.

-### Get the API access key

-Next, Podops will send you another email with a confirmation code.
-Use this confirmation code and exchange it for your API access key.

 ```shell
 $ po auth access_code